Olle Risberg

 Photo: Mikael Wallerstedt

-, and Oxford Studies in Metaethics.
-He is also one of the founders of the international research network Progress in Ethics External link, opens in new window., which studies the nature and possibility of progress in ethical theorizing, and is one of the editors of The Oxford Handbook of Philosophy of Harm, forthcoming from Oxford University Press.
+Risberg’s research focuses on fundamental issues in ethics and epistemology, including moral objectivity, epistemological skepticism, reasons and rationality, and the nature of harm.
+His publications in these areas have appeared in leading international venues such as The Philosophical Review, Noûs, Philosophy and Phenomenological Research, and Australasian Journal of Philosophy.
+He is also one of the founders of the international research network Progress in Ethics External link, opens in new window., which studies the possibility of progress in ethical theorizing, and is one of the editors of The Oxford Handbook of Philosophy of Harm, forthcoming from Oxford University Press.

 During his Pro Futura Scientia fellowship, Risberg’s work will focus on gradability, or “matters of degree,” in evaluative contexts.
-Integrating research from both practical and theoretical philosophy with results from measurement theory, his project will assess the hypothesis that many of the most central evaluative properties—including rationality, reason, justification, harm, and progress—are gradable (roughly in the sense that things can have them to a greater or lesser extent, or have more or less of them), and that our philosophical theories about them should therefore be designed to reflect this fact.
+Integrating research from both practical and theoretical philosophy with results from measurement theory, his project will assess the hypothesis that many of the most central evaluative properties—including rationality, reason, justification, harm, and progress—are gradable (roughly in the sense that things can have them to a greater or lesser extent, or have more or less of them), and that our philosophical theories should therefore be designed to reflect this fact.

-This information is accurate as of the academic year 2024-25.
+This information is accurate as of the academic year 2025-26.